Fast Flux Entangling Gate for Fluxonium Circuits: Unitary Dynamics

-The first and main region of interest is the valley in Fig.~\ref{Fig:inf}(b) defined by $0.067\pi\leq\delta\phi\leq0.075\pi$.
+The first and main region of interest is the valley in the bottom panel of Fig.~\ref{Fig:inf}, defined by $0.067\pi\leq\delta\phi\leq0.075\pi$.
 In this valley, $\delta\phi$ is close to the avoided-level-crossing point $\delta\phi_*$, so the noninteracting gap~\eqref{eq:gap} is small and gate dynamics resembles that of an ideal gate discussed above.
-Figure~\ref{Fig:inf}(b) shows that the coherent gate error in the valley is below $10^{-7}$, which is a sufficiently small number to be potentially affected by the machine's computational precision.
-Although such a high precision is sensitive to fluctuations of the pulse parameters, we demonstrate in Sec.~\ref{sensitivity} that the gate operated in this parameter regime has a stable high fidelity above $99.99\%$.
+The plot shows that the coherent gate error in the valley is below $10^{-7}$.
+Such a high precision is sensitive to fluctuations of the pulse parameters.
+However, we demonstrate in Sec.~\ref{sensitivity} that the gate operated in this regime provides a high fidelity above $99.99\%$ in a wide range of fluctuating parameters.
 This number is sufficient for quantum error correction~\cite{bravyi1998quantum, Fowler2012} and can help extending the depth of circuits executable on noisy intermediate-scale processors~\cite{Preskill2018quantumcomputingin}.
-In addition, Fig.~\ref{Fig:inf}(a) demonstrates that the total gate duration in the valley is below 20 ns, implying that flux detuning pulses can deliver extremely fast and high-fidelity $\sqrt{i\textsc{swap}}$-like gates.
+In addition, the top panel of Fig.~\ref{Fig:inf} shows that the total gate duration in the valley is below 20 ns, implying that flux detuning pulses can deliver fast and high-fidelity $\sqrt{i\textsc{swap}}$-like gates.